dylanaraps/pure-bash-bible/README.md

 "${EDITOR:-vi}" "$file"
 ```

-## Get the name of the current function.
+## Get the name of the current function

 ```shell
 # Current function.